RockefellerArchiveCenter/dm-transfer-workflow/transfer/optical_disks.rst

     is the case.
 If you do discover files in unpartitioned space, please contact the Head of Digital Programs.

-12. | From the **File** menu, select **Export File Hash List**.
-This option will only appear in areas where hashes (ie. checksums) can be generated.
-Save the file in the same directory as the image and the other files that were generated during imaging.
-Name the file with the accession number and digital media number as used before, appending “\_hash” to the end of the file name.
-    | *Example: 2012\_077\_DM0000000001\_hash or
-      FA012\_DM0000000759\_hash*

-13. Make sure to safely eject the hardware you were imaging.
-Failure to do so can result in irreparable damage to the media.

-14. Notify the appropriate D-Team member that the image(s) are ready to be scanned for viruses.

 Audio CDs
 ---------